COLUMBUS — Here are four takeaways from the Blackhawks' 4-1 win over the Columbus Blue Jackets at Nationwide Arena on Saturday:

 The Blue Jackets were clearly the better team through two periods.
 The Blackhawks were fortunate to go into second intermission with the game still tied at 1-1.

-The next goal was crucial, and they got it thanks to a give-and-go play by Brent Seabrook and Kane, who buried home a wide open net to give the Blackhawks a 2-1 lead with 4:14 left in regulation.
+The next goal was crucial, and they got it thanks to a Marcus Kruger redirection goal.
+The next one was the dagger, a beautiful give-and-go play by Brent Seabrook and Kane, who buried home a wide open net to give the Blackhawks a 3-1 lead with 4:14 left in regulation.

 Was Kane expecting Seabrook to pass it back?